wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 Soneson C, Love M and Robinson M. Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences. *F1000Research*.
 2015;4(1521) (<http://f1000research.com/articles/4-1521/v2>).
 A PDF of the paper is located in the `~/data/papers/` folder.

 In this paper, Soneson and colleagues show that gene-level abundance estimates offer advantages over transcript-level analyses.
 They are more accurate, more stable, more interpretable, and allow better control on false positives in the presence of differential isoform usage.
 For this purpose, they introduced the "scaledTPM" values, which are obtained by summing the estimated transcript TPMs from Kallisto within genes, and multiplying with the total library size in millions.
 ScaledTPM values are artificial values, transforming underlying abundance measures to the scale of read counts.
-This allows to incorporate the information provided by the sequencing depth, and work with RNA-seq differential expression tools that were developed to use read counts, while being independent on the length of the pool of transcripts expressed for each gene in a given condition.
+This allows to incorporate the information provided by the sequencing depth, and work with RNA-seq differential expression tools that were developed to use read counts, while controlling for the length of transcripts expressed for each gene in each given condition.

 ## Data normalization

-We will import the gene expression data into a `edgeR` DGE object and obtain normalization factors for each sample.
+You will import the gene expression data into a `edgeR` DGE object and obtain normalization factors for each sample.
 The default normalization method in `edgeR` is called TMM.
 It was previously shown to perform quite well, while not too stringent.
 ```R
 library(edgeR)
 library(limma)